TejaswiParuchuri/Elastic_Application/AppTier/README.md

-We need to create a new Linux EC2 instance for the AppTier controller, create all the necessary files present this folder and then run the following commands:
+We need to create a new Linux EC2 instance for the AppTier controller using DeepLearning AMI, create all the necessary files present in this folder and then run the following commands:

 chmod +x test.sh <br/>
 chmod 777 stdout.txt <br/>